RESEARCH STARTER

 Daily tasks may involve fieldwork, laboratory analyses, and data modeling, utilizing a range of traditional and advanced technologies.
 The job outlook for geochemists is promising, with a projected 5% growth in employment due to retiring professionals and increasing demand in scientific services.
 Average annual earnings for geochemists are competitive, particularly in the petroleum sector.
 As environmental issues gain prominence, geochemists are expected to play crucial roles in addressing the impacts of human activities on the natural world, making their expertise increasingly vital across various sectors.

-Employment and Outlook: 5% (Faster than average) (US Bureau of Labor Statistics, 2023)
+Employment and Outlook: 3 percent (As fast as average) (US Bureau of Labor Statistics, 2024)

 O*NET-SOC Code: 19-2042.00